Are you sure you want to exit?

 |NOT GIVEN||If there is no information on this|

 6 In theory, sailors can easily calculate their longitude position at sea.

-7 To determine longitude, the measurement of the distance from the Moon to the given star is a must.
+7 To determine longitude, the measurement of the distance from the Moon to a given star is essential.

 8 Greenwich Mean Time was set up by the English navigators.